Cedric-ruiu/hxrobot-script/README.md

 ## Start backtest

-PC must not be on standby, and the chrome tab must be active during all time for the backtest.
+PC must not be on standby.
 Just wait finish backtest, that automatically provide a download CSV.

 ```javascript
 strat1.start();